 Mattress Online surveyed the UK public to uncover the biggest interior design deal breakers.
 We found 60% admit they’ve waged war when redecorating – but what are we fighting about?
 Plus, we reveal how far we would really go to avoid living with someone else’s ugly furniture.

-- 2 in 5 would be put off moving in with someone until they removed an ugly interior design feature
+- 40% would be put off moving in with someone until they removed a bad interior design feature

-- Men and women do agree on something though – 2 in 5 actually hate on-trend fake plants
+- But men and women agree on something – over 40% hate the fake plant trend

 The four stages of interior design acceptance